platformsh/platformsh-docs/sites/friday/src/get-started/here/make-changes.md

 Deploying to production was fast because the image built for the `feat-a` environment was reused for your `main` environment.
 {{< /note >}}

+## 6. Keep your branch up to date
-For a long running branch, to keep the code up-to-date with the main branch, use `git merge main` or `git rebase main`.
+For a long running dev branch, to keep the code up-to-date with the `main` branch, use `git merge main` or `git rebase main`.
 You can also keep the data in sync with the parent environment by using `{{% vendor/cli %}} env:sync`.

 {{< guide-buttons previous="Back" next="Local development" nextLink="/get-started/here/local" type="*" >}}